FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

 with the help of tensor operations.
 A more complex neural network is again just a `Module` and uses the [composition principle] to compose its functionality from simpler modules.
-Therefore, in my humble opinion, PyTorch found a much nicer concept of combining low-level tensor operations with the high level composition of layers compared to core [TensorFlow] and [Keras] where you are either stuck on the level of low-level tensor operations or the composition of layers.
+Therefore, in my humble opinion, PyTorch found a much nicer concept of combining low-level tensor operations with the high level composition of layers compared to core [TensorFlow] and [Keras] where you are either stuck on the level of tensor operations or the composition of layers.

 For our task, we gonna need an `mLSTM` module and luckily PyTorch provides `RNNBase`, a base class for custom RNNs.
 So all we have to do is to write a module that inherits from `RNNBase`, defines additional parameters and implements